SharePoint

 Antimicrobials is the collective term for medicines that are used to prevent and treat infections in humans, animals and plants.
 These medicines include antibiotics, antivirals, antifungals and antiparasitics.

-Antimicrobial resistance (AMR) occurs when microorganisms such as bacteria, fungi, viruses and parasites, are exposed to antimicrobials and undergo changes overtime, which prevent these medicines from working effectively.
-As a result, these microorganisms no longer respond to these medicines, making infections harder to treat, increasing the risk of disease spread, causing severe illness and even death.
+Antimicrobial resistance (AMR) develops when microorganisms such as bacteria, fungi, viruses and parasites, are exposed to antimicrobials and, in order to protect themselves against antimicrobials, undergo changes that prevent these medicines from working effectively against them.

 How Antibiotic Resistance Happens.jpg